Ballet: Renaissance and Baroque

 The roots of ballet go back to the Renaissance in France and Italy when court wear was the beginning of ballet costumes.
-Ballet costumes have been around since the early fifteenth century.
+Ballet costumes have been around since the early 15th century.
 Cotton and silk were mixed with flax, woven into semitransparent gauze to create exquisite ballet costumes.

-Seventeenth century
+17th century

-During the seventeenth century, different types of fabrics and designs were used to make costumes more spectacular and eye catching.
+During the 17th century, different types of fabrics and designs were used to make costumes more spectacular and eye catching.
 Court dress still remained for women during this century.
 Silks, satins and fabrics embroidered with real gold and precious stones increased the level of spectacular decoration associated with ballet costumes.
 Women's costumes also consisted of heavy garments and knee-long skirts which made it difficult for them to create much movement and gesture.

-Eighteenth century
+18th century

-During the eighteenth century, stage costumes were still very similar to court wear but progressed over time, mostly due to the French dancer and ballet-master Jean-Georges Noverre (1727–1810) whose proposals to modernize ballet are contained in his revolutionary Lettres sur la danse et les ballets (1760).
+During the 18th century, stage costumes were still very similar to court wear but progressed over time, mostly due to the French dancer and ballet-master Jean-Georges Noverre (1727–1810) whose proposals to modernize ballet are contained in his revolutionary Lettres sur la danse et les ballets (1760).
 Noverre's book altered the emphasis in a production away from the costumes towards the physical movements and emotions of the dancers.

 European ballet was centered in the Paris Opera.
 During this era, skirts were raised a few inches off the ground.
-Flowers, flounces, ribbons, and lace emphasized this opulent feminine style, as soft pastel tones in citron, peach, pink and pistachio dominated the color range.
+Flowers, flounces, ribbons, and lace emphasized this opulent feminine style, as soft pastel tones in citron, peach, pink, and pistachio dominated the color range.

-Nineteenth century
+19th century

-During the early nineteenth century, close-fitting body costumes, floral crowns, corsages and jewels were used.
+During the early 19th century, close-fitting body costumes, floral crowns, corsages, and jewels were used.
 Ideals of Romanticism were reflected through female movements.

 Costumes became much tighter as corsets started to come into use, to show off the curves on a ballerina.
 Jewels and bedazzled costumes became much more popular.

-Twentieth century
+20th century

-During the twentieth century, ballet costumes transitioned back to the influence of Russian ballet.
+During the 20th century, ballet costumes transitioned back to the influence of Russian ballet.
 Ballerina skirts became knee-length tutus, later on in order to show off their precise pointe work.
 Colors used on stage costumes also became much more vibrant.
 Designers used colors such as red, orange, yellow, etc. to create visual expression when ballet dancers perform on stage.